 .
 If you try to import any CSV file other than the

 After you export the

 file from Secure@Source, you can import it in Dynamic Data Masking.
 When you import the file, Dynamic Data Masking determines which columns in the data store are protected by a security rule already defined in Dynamic Data Masking.
-If all of the sensitive columns are protected by Dynamic Data Masking, you receive a message that "All the columns are protected."
+If all of the sensitive columns are protected by Dynamic Data Masking, you receive a message that

-For any unprotected columns, you can choose to apply a masking action or block all requests to the table.
+For unprotected columns, you can choose to apply a masking action or block all requests to the table.
 When you apply a masking action or block requests to the table, Dynamic Data Masking creates a rule based on the action you selected.
 If you choose the block action, Dynamic Data Masking creates a rule for every table name displayed in the table list.
 If you choose a masking action, Dynamic Data Masking creates a rule for every column name displayed in the table list.
 Dynamic Data Masking uses the From Clause Object matcher to match the column using the table name.